 Wind shear is another interesting phenomenon thanks to our proximity to the mountains and those wonderful rolling hills that border opposite sides of the plain.
 The windsock by the runway is no indication of what’s happening aloft, which is generally the case anywhere and certainly on the narrow Cornish peninsula, but here it seems amplified.
 Frequently we’ve been teased by the wind coming at us from varying quarters, suddenly losing lift on the nose, only to be booted up the rudder by an impatient gust from behind.
 One particular time it came out of nowhere and rapidly got very uncomfortable.

-We had flown about 25 minutes in clear calm conditions with not a cloud in the sky or anything else to suggest a hint of what was in store, when a couple of sharp gusts gave us a slap around the face as an aperitif.
+We had flown about 25 minutes in clear calm conditions, not a cloud in the sky or anything else to suggest a hint of what was in store, when a couple of sharp gusts gave us an unexpected slap round the chops as an aperitif.
 Suddenly we were being battered from all sides.
-I immediately reduced power and slowed down, trying to make sense of what was going on – it felt so abnormal that I thought something had come adrift – but no, the controls were answering and the pedals held firm against my feet, even though it felt like the rudder was flapping.
-Engine gauges were all reassuringly normal, so mechanically we appeared to be fine but the altimeter and airspeed indicator were fluctuating wildly.
+I immediately reduced power and slowed down, trying to make sense of what was going on: it felt so abnormal that I thought something had come adrift – but no – the controls were answering.
+The rudder pedals held firm against my feet even though it felt like the tail was flapping, and engine gauges were all reassuringly normal so mechanically we appeared to be fine, except that the altimeter and airspeed indicator were fluctuating wildly.

 This was not the pleasant thermally bounce that we often enjoy over the sun-baked plain: this was a rough and random pummelling that hit us from all angles.
 There was nothing friendly about it at all.
 Having deduced that the bronco ride wasn’t down to a disintegrating gyroplane, all I could do was point her nose towards home and gingerly make our way back as invisible forces continued to vent their displeasure on the airframe.
 The windsock drifted casually at its pole as we skimmed over the airfield and settled on the runway in great relief.
 The deceitful sky appeared calm and inviting, not a cloud to mar the innocent blue.
 It sure had me fooled…

-It was at this point that I spotted Gerard’s Air Copter heading in from the west, and knowing that he had flown out in company with three others, decided that discretion was the better part of valour (us being non-radio) and cleared off out of their way.
+It was at this point that I spotted Gerard’s Air Copter heading in from the west and knowing he was one of a flight of four, decided that discretion was the better part of valour (us being non-radio) and cleared off out of their way.
 Scooting back over the plain, I was reluctant to power up too quickly after the long spell of low revs in the circuit, except that I was now getting the horrible slipping sensation that occurs when the rotors lose their grip on the air.
 Easing up to full throttle as fast as I dared, we were barely holding at 400 feet.
-All the lovely lift that had given us such an unexpected boost on that same heading only a few minutes ago, had vanished with impeccable timing.
+All the lovely lift that had given us such an unexpected boost on that same heading only a few minutes ago had vanished with impeccable timing.
 What the heck?!

 I’m not at all confident in my hedge hopping abilities should it all go quiet at the back, and it felt uncomfortably low as we skidded out over the fields searching all points of the compass for an elusive breath of wind.
 The poor engine worked overtime to compensate lack of lift as we clung to the air by our finger tips, watching and waiting for a chance to rejoin the circuit, finally haring home for a straight in approach, grateful to put the wheels on solid ground.
 It’s a well-worn cliché, but it really is better to be down here wishing to be up there!